Last updated: April 9, 2022

-Crystal Shower Falls is located in beautiful Dorrigo National Park, an hour away from Coffs Harbour and 580 kilometres north of Sydney.
+Crystal Shower Falls is a scenic rainforest waterfall, located in Dorrigo National Park, an hour away from Coffs Harbour and 580 kilometres north of Sydney.

-The fun and exciting Wonga Walk, starting at the Dorrigo Rainforest Centre, will get you to this very pretty waterfall.
+The fun and exciting Wonga Walk, starting from the Dorrigo Rainforest Centre, passes this very pretty waterfall.

 Dorrigo National Park is famous for its World Heritage listed rainforests, exciting walking tracks and beautiful waterfalls.

-Crystal Shower Falls is one of these waterfalls, along the Waterfall Way, a 185km scenic drive between Coffs harbour and Armidale, passing through New England and Dorrigo national parks.
+It is one of the many pretty sights along the Waterfall Way, a 185 km scenic drive between Coffs harbour and Armidale, passing through New England and Dorrigo national parks.

 1. Wonga Walk